 - You can give clues to help your child identify the right county.

-You can also use the activity to teach other relevant details about countries, such as their capital city, national animal, the national flower, etc.
+You can also use the activity to teach other relevant details about countries, such as their capital city, their currency, national animal, the national flower, etc.

 Art And Craft Activities

 Art and craft activities boost creative thinking abilities and hone motor skills.
-Research suggests that such activities help build resilience and develop children’s mental well-being (3).
+Research suggests that such activities help build resilience, foster self-expression and develop children’s mental well-being (3).

 Origami is a Japanese paper-folding art that can help children understand geometrical figures and their use in structure-building.
 Studies suggest that origami exercises help children in understanding the concepts of relative size, size comparison, and spatial awareness (4) (5).

 For origami activity, you will need colored origami paper, crayons, and craft materials like beads and wool.
 Teach your children to create different shapes like boats, birds, pyramids, etc., and decorate them with the given resources to boost their cognitive skills.